LandmakTechnology/questions-answers/README.md

 ## ✅1b)	When is the next class starting?
-###  Class37: July 16, 2024 - November 30, 2024
+###  Class38: October 19, 2024 - February 2025
-    + Time-Table
-    + Mon: 7 PM - 10 PM EST
++ Thursdays: 07:00 PM- 10:00 PM EST
-    + Tue: 7 PM - 10 PM EST
++ Saturdays: 8:00AM- 11:00AM EST
-    + Sat:: 7 PM - 10 PM EST
++ Sundays: 4:00 PM - 7:00 PM EST
-Please use the following link to convert between time zones as needed:  Use https://www.timeanddate.com/worldclock/converter.html
+(EASTERN STANDARD TIME: NEWYORK/TORONTO TIMEZONE) Please use the following link to convert between time zones as needed:  Use https://www.timeanddate.com/worldclock/converter.html

 ### ✅2)	I don't have an IT Background.
 Can I still do this course and succeed?
-+ The course is designed with a step-by-step learning path, starting from the basics and gradually progressing to more advanced topics.
++ The course has a step-by-step learning path, starting from the basics and gradually progressing to more advanced topics.
 This approach enables a smooth transition for beginners.

 ### ✅3)	What is the average salary of a Landmark Trained DevOps Engineer?
 + The average salary is about $150,000/yr. for a single job.